Israel in the Eurovision Song Contest: Commentators and spokespersons

 Until 2018, Israel only had a television commentator once, in 1979.
 In most cases, the IBA opted instead to simply broadcast the transmission without commentary and with Hebrew subtitles.
 Between 2013 and 2017, it also aired the contest with Arabic subtitles on Channel 33.
 In both 1984 and 1997, which Israel also had to miss due to the holiday, the IBA aired the show on delay, and there was no radio broadcast.
 It also typically provided radio commentary beginning in the early 1980s, unless the country was not participating that year (with the exception of 2000).
 The IBA did not provide commentary until 2013, when it resumed radio broadcasting.
 In 2018, the IBA's successor, Kan, employed television commentators for the contest, which was a first for the country since 1979.
+Kan provided Arabic commentary for the final in 2026, the first such instance in Israel's participation history.
 The Israeli transmission was also shown internationally via the Israeli Network in 2003 and 2004.